kkroczek/Deep-Dream/README.md

 # Deep Dream
 Python code with the use of InceptionV3.
-- Code taken from book "Deep Learning with Python" by
+- Code taken from book "Deep Learning with Python" by Francois Chollet.